Layr-Labs/eigenlayer-docs/docs/risk/risk-faq.md

 These points provide individual AVS with more options than the current status quo.
 Building on EigenLayer, therefore, doesn't negate the utility of an AVS token.
 Instead, through these additional options, we enhance their value.

-**Given the answer above, does it mean EigenLayer provides little value beyong the bootstrapping phase?**
+**Given the answer above, does it mean EigenLayer provides little value beyond the bootstrapping phase?**

 No, EigenLayer offers significant value at any stage of the AVS's economic security phase.